Efficient Asynchronous Byzantine Agreement without Private Setups: Warm-up: AVSS and Weaker Core Set from PKI

 {\bf Complexities of $\AVSS$}.
-The complexities of the $\AVSS$ shown in Alg. \ref{alg:sh} and Alg. \ref{alg:rec} can be easily seen: \begin{itemize} \item {\em Message}.
-The message complexity is $O(n^2)$ in both $\sssh$ and $\ssrec$ protocols, since each party sends $n$ $\ECHO$ and $\READY$ messages in $\sssh$ and at least $f+1$ parties send $n$ $\KREC$ and $\KEY$ messages in $\ssrec$. \item {\em Communication}.
-Assuming that the input secret is of $\bigO(\lambda)$ bits.
-There are $O(n)$ messages with $\bigO(\lambda n)$ bits and $O(n^2)$ messages with $\bigO(\lambda)$ bits, thus the communication complexity of the protocol is of overall $O(\lambda n^2)$ bits. \item {\em Running-time}.
-The running time of $\AVSS$ is constant.
-Specifically, there are $5$ rounds in $\sssh$ and $2$ rounds in $\ssrec$. \end{itemize}
+The complexities of the $\AVSS$ protocol shown in Alg. \ref{alg:sh} and Alg. \ref{alg:rec} can be easily seen: Both $\sssh$ and $\ssrec$ protocols cost at most a constant number of asynchronous rounds to terminate.
+Each round at most exchanges $n^2$ messages, indicating $O(n^2)$ message complexity.
+Moreover, there are $O(n)$ messages having $\bigO(\lambda n)$ bits and $O(n^2)$ messages having $\bigO(\lambda)$ bits, thus the communication complexity of the protocol is of overall $O(\lambda n^2)$ bits.
+Recall that $\lambda$ captures the size of cryptographic objects.